shaggytwodope/Python-text-game/README.md

 ####change log
 <b>7/10-15:</b>

+Made the obsolete folder and moved the obsolete files into that folder.
+You only need game.py to run/modify code.

 Renamed game.py to oldgame.py and test to game.py

 Made a inventory prototype. seems to work.
 Now I need to fix playerDamage.
 I've set the variable todo to done, since after putting everything into one file, it works.